JoelChan10/SECURITY_ANALYTICS_AWS_CLOUDTRAIL_ML_MODEL/README.md

-# AWS CloudTrail IAM Threat Detection System
+# How to use this AWS CloudTrail ML Project

-A production-ready machine learning system that analyzes AWS CloudTrail logs to detect malicious IAM activities and unauthorized access patterns using LSTM neural networks.
+A machine learning system that analyzes AWS CloudTrail logs to detect malicious IAM activities and unauthorized access patterns using LSTM neural networks.

 ## 🎯 Project Overview